marc-dantas/pile/README.md

 ## Quick start
 > **WARNING**: This is a project in VERY early stages of development.
 USE THIS LANGUAGE AT YOUR OWN RISK!
 > Keep eyes on the next commits if you want to contribute.

-> **DISCLAIMER**: I don't know if this project works on Windows yet because I don't have an Windows machine to test it.
-So, you can test it on your machine and create an issue if it doesn't work properly.
+> **DISCLAIMER**: On Windows systems, this project is more limited.
+I recommend using Unix/Linux!

 #### Dependencies